prajwal-unext/unext-kaltura-player-analytic/README.md

 7. Click on "Play Video without Analytics"
 8. Play the video
 9. Check the analytics again
-10. The play count and player impression will have been incremented.
+10. The play count and player impression will be incremented.